-As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt for potential readers to make it to your book’s Amazon page.
+As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

-Once they arrive there, an author’s primary mission is to convert visitors into buyers.
+Once readers arrive there, an author’s primary mission is to convert visitors into buyers.

-Getting your book description right is essential for maximizing your sales as an author, which is why we had a chat with Charles Levin, founder of Munn Avenue Press, and author of the Not So Dead Series.
+Getting your book description right is essential for maximizing your sales, which is why we had a chat with Charles Levin, founder of Munn Avenue Press, and author of the Not So Dead Series.

 Charles has been writing copy for over 40 years, making him the perfect candidate to create this guide on how to write a high-converting Amazon Book Description.